What to Consider When Joining the Marine Corps

 There are over 180 enlisted jobs in this branch of service

 Before joining any branch of the military, you should do your research and figure out a few areas where you would like to specialize.
 From computer sciences to special operations and everything in between, the military will take your interests and find a home for you.

 If you have done your research, you can help guide the recruiters in a general direction of the type of job you would like to perform in the military.
-Joining the Marine Corps there you are many things to consider.
+When joining the Marine Corps there are many things to consider.
 To start off considering your physical fitness and what job you want to do.

 Physical Fitness Standards